ManimCommunity/manim/docs/source/guides/deep_dive.rst

   animations).
 This is stored in the ``duration`` attribute of the scene.

-**Skipping and caching.** If rendering is explicitly skipped, the manager records ``None`` as the play call's cache key and advances the clock by the requested animation run time before beginning the animations.
+**Skipping and caching.** A play call can take a shortcut instead of being rendered frame by frame.
+It is *excluded* when rendering is explicitly skipped -- by ``-n``, by :meth:`~.Scene.next_section` with ``skip_animations=True``, or by still output (``-s``) -- and it is *cached* when a matching partial movie file already exists.
+In both cases the manager takes a single evaluation step instead of stepping every frame, and records ``None`` as the cache key for an excluded play.

+Whatever the case, the clock follows one rule:

+   Every play advances the clock by the duration of the frames a full render would produce, and it advances after the state update, not before.

+This includes rounding to whole frames, as explained below.
+Later animations therefore start at the same time whether an earlier play was rendered, reused from the cache, or skipped entirely, and a segment rendered under ``-n`` can be reused by a later full render.
+Because a shortcut is treated as a single interval, :meth:`~.Animation.begin` and the shortcut's state update observe the play's start time, while :meth:`~.Animation.finish` and :meth:`~.Animation.clean_up_from_scene` observe the end of the consumed span, exactly as they do for the last frame of a rendered play.

+A wait with a stop condition is the one shortcut that still steps frame by frame, even when it is skipped: only stepping can determine when its condition becomes true.
+Its clock advances per frame, so the condition sees the same times it would in a render and the wait ends at the same moment.

-Otherwise, if caching is enabled, the manager computes a key with :func:`.get_hash_from_play_call` and asks the file writer whether a matching partial movie file exists.
+If caching is enabled, the manager computes a key with :func:`.get_hash_from_play_call` and asks the file writer whether a matching partial movie file exists.
 A match lets Manim reuse that file instead of drawing and encoding the frames again.
-The clock advances before the animations begin, just as for an explicitly skipped play, but by the duration of the frames that normal playback would produce.
-This includes rounding to whole frames, as explained below, so later animations start at the same time on a cache hit or miss.

 The key includes the play call's start time, index, and frame rate as well as its visual inputs.
 Identical geometry at different points in a scene can therefore